 Many cities in the UK are surrounded by acres of protected land that form Greenbelts.
 They are what makes my house feel almost like it’s in the countryside, although it’s actually only 15 miles as the crow flies from the bustle of Trafalgar Square.
 Greenbelts are the result of policies created in the 1930s to

 Most solar lighting that you see in the local home store is pretty ugly.
 Plasticy and fake.
 I love the poetic nature of these lights created by Yoshihiro Shimomura, which are powered by sunlight, and whose LEDs activate when the paper strip hanging down from the housing is blown by the wind.
 The electronics are

+Really nice, hackable energy monitor.
 “The EnerJar is an easy-to-build device that accurately measures the power draw of electrical appliances.
 The EnerJar was the winner of the Greener Gadgets design competition.”

 I saw this article on climate tourism the day after Shannon and I discussed going to the Giant’s Causeway before it disappears.
 Sad.
 It reminds me a little of our trip up the Yangtze River just a few months before the Three Gorges Dam was completed.
 Most of what we saw is now underwater.

 All I can say is…wow.
 “Sanyo has built an ark for the solar century – an impressive 630 kW solar-collecting building that boasts over 5,000 solar panels and kicks off over 500,000 kWh of energy per year.
 Even more outstanding is the fact that most of the monocrystalline modules used on the Solar Ark were